moshetrenk/Calendar/README.md

 1. copy and paste the database setup file into MySQL (will be automated soon)
 2. clone repository
-3. run the project and log in with username: moshe password: password1 (guest account coming soon)
+3. run the project and log in with username 'guest' and password 'password1'

 #### Technical Details
 ...
 To do